 A good editing app gives you an array of tools to correct and control your color to fix problems, and also to create stylistic looks to enhance mood or atmosphere.

 VEGAS Edit employs a full suite of built-in professional color correction and color grading tools, and allows you to grade or correct color in High Dynamic Range (HDR).
-It also offers the Unified Color Grading panel, which gives you advanced color curves, HSL adjustment, color wheels, color sliders, and other tools right at your fingertips, all in a single panel.
+It also offers the Unified Color Grading panel, which gives you advanced color curves, HSL adjustment and HSL curves color wheels, color sliders, and other tools right at your fingertips, all in a single panel.
 VEGAS Edit also offers HDR-ready video scopes so you can precisely measure your color correction work.
-Filmora X offers basic tools for adjusting and rebalancing color for fixing problems and creating styles, but does not support HDR.
+Filmora 12 offers color curves, HSL adjustment, and basic tools for adjusting and rebalancing color for fixing problems and creating styles and also supports HDR.

 While beginner-level software tends to offer only basic color-correction tools, they still include filters for achieving many popular looks.

 VEGAS Edit now includes a set of built-in Camera LUTS and Look LUTS, as well as full import and export of 3D LUTs — so you can download and import many free (or paid) LUT looks, as well as export any manual color grading you do as a LUT.
-Filmora X offers a library of adjustable color and film-style looks filters, plus a set of 3D LUT filters, but does not offer true import of LUTs.
+Filmora 12 offers a library of adjustable color and film-style looks filters, plus a set of 3D LUT filters, and will import LUTs, but will not export them.

 How you apply filters to your footage can make a difference in your editing efficiency.

 In VEGAS Edit you can apply filters and effects to your media clips on the timeline, to the track, to the whole project, or to media the media clip itself, so the filters stay applied to the media when you move it around.
-In Filmora X, filters go onto the video track(s) above your media, so they are not directly applied to the clips themselves, but affect any media (or other effects and filters) below them.
+In Filmora 12, you can apply filters directly to clips.
+You can also drag an effect onto the video track(s) above your media, so they are not directly applied to the clips themselves, but affect any media (or other effects and filters) below them.
 If you move a clip on the timeline, you can lose the effect, but in some cases it makes it easier to apply the same effect to multiple clips.
 Some users may find this approach more intuitive.

 Summary: Enjoy all color grading tools, ready at your fingertips, in the Unified Color Grading Panel.
 Get popular looks quickly with built-in LUT sets.